-- (1) Frontage shall be measured at the street line.
-On corner and through lots, frontage shall be measured on one street only. - (2) Frontage for municipal water wells and water storage standpipes shall not be required.

-F. Building within the following districts will be subject to the respective Zoning Bylaw Section: Open Space Residential, Article 8.1 Article 7; Floodplain District, Article 10.1; Watershed Protection District, Article 10.2 Article 11; and Aquifer Protection District, Article 10.3 Article 16.

-G. Only the following projections into required yards or other required open spaces are permitted:

-- (1) A balcony or bay window limited in total length to 1/2 the length of the building shall project not more than two feet. - (2) Open terrace, steps or stoop under four feet in height shall project not more than 1/2 of the required yard setback. - (3) Steps or stoop over four feet in height, window sill, belt course, chimney, roof eave, fire escape, fire tower, storm enclosure or similar architectural features shall not project more than two feet into the required yard setback area. - (4) ~~Decks, porches, or similar features are subject to the requirements of the Table of Area Regulations adopted in accordance with § 300-5.2 of 6.2 of the Medfield Zoning Bylaw, except that the Board of Appeals may, in Districts RE, RT, RS and RU, by special permit as specified in § 300-11.5.1.E14.10E, allow a lesser setback not to exceed 6six feet less than the required front or rear setback for the zoning district.
+- A. Except for multifamily residential developments, planned business and industrial developments, public housing for the elderly, agricultural use, community facilities and public utilities (see Article 14), only one principal structure shall be permitted on one lot. - B. For purposes of determining setback requirements, both yards of a corner lot that front on a street shall be considered front yards on the street on which they are located. - C. A legal service driveway shall have a minimum width of 12 feet and a maximum width of 24 feet. - D. For purposes of determining setback requirements, both yards of a through lot that front on a street shall be considered front yards on the street on which they are located. - E. Frontage. - (1) Frontage shall be measured at the street line.
+On corner and through lots, frontage shall be measured on one street only. - (2) Frontage for municipal water wells and water storage standpipes shall not be required. - F. Building within the following districts will be subject to the respective Zoning Bylaw Section: Open Space Residential, Article 7; Floodplain District, Article 10; Watershed Protection District, Article 11; and Aquifer Protection District, Article 16. - G. Only the following projections into required yards or other required open spaces are permitted: - (1) A balcony or bay window limited in total length to 1/2 the length of the building shall project not more than two feet. - (2) Open terrace, steps or stoop under four feet in height shall project not more than 1/2 of the required yard setback. - (3) Steps or stoop over four feet in height, window sill, belt course, chimney, roof eave, fire escape, fire tower, storm enclosure or similar architectural features shall not project more than two feet into the required yard setback area. - (4) Decks, porches, or similar features are subject to the requirements of the Table of Area Regulations adopted in accordance with § 300-6.2 of the Medfield Zoning Bylaw, except that the Board of Appeals may, in Districts RE, RT, RS and RU, by special permit as specified in § 300-14.10E, allow a lesser setback not to exceed six feet less than the required front or rear setback for the zoning district.
 The proposal must also comply with all other dimensional requirements, including lot coverage.
-Any special permit that may be granted may be conditioned that any portion of the structure within the required setback may never be fully enclosed as an expansion of the dwelling.~~ [Amended Added 5-17-2021 ATM 2021 ATM by Art.
-26]

-H. In B and BI Districts, all uses shall be conducted within a completely enclosed building, except: dispensing of food, beverages or goods at a drive-in or stand; dispensing of gas, water or lubricants at a garage or gasoline service station; vegetation held for sale in a horticulture or floriculture business; permitted parking or loading; and permitted exterior signs.
+Any special permit that may be granted may be conditioned that any portion of the structure within the required setback may never be fully enclosed as an expansion of the dwelling.
+[Added 5-17-2021 ATM by Art.
+26] - H. In B and BI Districts, all uses shall be conducted within a completely enclosed building, except: dispensing of food, beverages or goods at a drive-in or stand; dispensing of gas, water or lubricants at a garage or gasoline service station; vegetation held for sale in a horticulture or floriculture business;

+permitted parking or loading; and permitted exterior signs.